Atinoda/bats/README.md

-# Binary Applied Threshold Segmentation
+# Binary Action Threshold Segmentation

 This time series segmentation algorithm was developed for the ICE Overlay Digitalisation system.